insure logo

 How your car’s trim affects insurance rates in Arizona

-For example, a 2023 Honda Accord LX costs $3,639 per year to insure in Arizona, whereas the EX-L trim costs $3,133, a difference of $506 annually.
+For instance, full coverage car insurance for a 2023 Honda Accord LX in Arizona costs $3,639 per year.
+On the other hand, the Honda Accord EX-L trim costs $3,133 annually to insure – a difference of $506.

-Average car insurance costs in Arizona
+What drivers pay for car insurance in Arizona

 Coverage levelAverage annual rateAverage monthly rate